 In general, candidates are expected to meet these criteria – however, there are circumstances where some flexibility is desirable and possible.
 While most Fellows do study in the United States, some have studied at approved universities in other developed countries.

 Fellowships are awarded based on a comprehensive, two-step selection process, which ensures the most worthy candidates are chosen.

 In the initial step, the IREF Board of Directors identifies countries to receive offers of Fellowship grants.
 To be chosen, countries must demonstrate strong support of the International Road Federation’s mission

-IRF Members, previous IRF Fellows and organizations within the recipient countries are then given the responsibility to choose deserving candidates.
+The IRF Members, previous IRF Fellows, and organizations within the recipient countries are then given the responsibility to choose deserving candidates.